Return of NOK 315 million (12%) in 2018

 Ferd Real Estate develops high-quality environmentally friendly real estate projects that are compatible with their surroundings and support Ferd’s vision to create enduring value and leave clear footprints.

-At the end of 2017, the equity value of the portfolio was NOK 2.59 billion.
-The portfolio generated a return on equity in 2017 of 15%.
+At the end of 2018, the equity value of the portfolio was NOK 2.58 billion, while the property value was NOK 4.73 billion.
+The portfolio generated a return on equity for 2018 of 12%.

-2017 proved to be another busy year for transactions in the commercial real estate market, with a large number of transactions, and total transaction volume in line with 2016.
-During 2017 it continued to be large regional differences in the commercial property market where areas with many oil-related companies still experienced higher office vacancy rates and stronger downward pressure on rental rates than other areas, such as Oslo’s central business district.
-There were signs of an upward trend for office rental rates during 2017, not only in central Oslo but also other areas of Oslo.
-Oslo’s west corridor also showed a marginal increase in 2017.
-As in 2016, this was mainly due to the office supply being limited by conversions of office buildings to residential development, and low construction levels of new office buildings.
+There are still regional differences in the commercial property market where areas with many oil-related companies still experience higher office vacancy rates and stronger downward pressure on rental prices than other areas such as Oslo’s central business district.
+There were signs of an upward trend for office rental prices over the course of 2018 in central Oslo in particular, but other areas of Oslo and Oslo’s west corridor also showed a marginal increase.
+As in 2017, this was partly due to the supply of office space being limited by conversions of office buildings to residential use and a low increase of new office construction in central areas.

-Ferd Real Estate has eight employees and is organised into the areas of development/projects, investment/finance, markets/rental and property management.
+Ferd Real Estate has nine employees and is organised into the areas of development/projects, investment/finance, markets/rental and property management.

 Residential real estate development portfolio